Time-dependent influence metric for cascade dynamics on networks: Tree-size influence measure

 where $\mathbf{p}$ is the vector of $p_{i \to j}$ values, $\mathbf{B}$ is the nonbacktracking matrix, and $\mathbf{P}$ is a matrix with the vector $\mathbf{p}$ on its diagonal.
 This can be rewritten as the linear system

 where $\mathbf{I}_E$ is the identity matrix of dimension $E$ ($E$ is the number of directed edges: each undirected edge (e.g., $i$--$j$) of the original network is replaced by two reciprocal directed edges (e.g., $i\to j$ and $j\to i$), so for an undirected network with $e$ edges, $E=2e$).
-In Appendix~\ref{appA} we consider numerical methods for solving Eq.~(\ref{matrixeq}) efficiently.
+In Appendix~\ref{appA} we consider numerical methods for efficient solution of Eq.~(\ref{matrixeq}).